[bmdpat]

 Open source, Pro, Team

-The open source SDK is always free.
-Pro and Team add the hosted dashboard, longer event history, and email alerts.
+The open source SDK and MCP server are always free.
+Pro and Team add the hosted dashboard, read keys, longer event history, and email alerts.

 Open sourceProTeam